dkallen78/math-trainer/devlog/devlog-2024.md

 I reached out on reddit for feedback on how I'm doing but noone responded.
 Either I'm missing the mark by a lot or teachers don't have the bandwidth to play with new software.
 I'm kind of bummed about it but getting ignored on the internet is no big deal.
 I do need to find a source of feedback though.
 Maybe I should be looking internationally...

+## Update 2024-02-19

+### 22:30

+I did a minor tweak to the notifications system that makes them easier to maintain but I'm still not happy with it.
+The big improvement it has over what I was doing is that it lets me check for more than one condition before giving a notification.
+Changing where the notification is, is still kind of a pain in the butt, but I no longer have to do that to change what it says.
+I'd still rather have a system that can listen for the right changes to take place but that feels complicated and probably not worth it.
+At least not yet.

+I also added a new problem function for division that illustrates the connection between division and multiplication and how to use that to help solve problems.
+I'm not sure how to develop it beyond the very basics but it's a start.
+Division is tricky for me because I don't really remember any division tricks from school, so I have to relearn them and then find a way to make them intuitive given my limited UI vocabulary.